-Table 44: Landscape Level Strategy for the Management of Trails.
+Table 45: Landscape Level Strategy for the Management of Trails.

+April 1, 2008 to March 31, 2009

 Indicator 68: Total percent TARGET: 100%

 level strategy for the manage

 identified in the DFA.
 VARIANCE: -20%

 Licensee Total number of forest operations by Licensee Between April 1 st and March 31 st that impact a recreational, commercial, or cultural trail Total number of these forest operations that meet the landscape level strategy for management of these features % in DFA

-Apollo & Group Companies 3 3 100%
+Apollo & Group Companies 1 1 100%

-BCTS 2 2 100%
+BCTS 3 3 100%

-Canfor 100%
+Canfor 0 N/A N/A

-Carrier Lumber 100%

-Stuart Lake Lumber 0 0 N/A
+Carrier Lumber 0 N/A N/A

-Takla Track & Timber 0 0 N/A
+Takla Track & Timber 0 N/A N/A

-TOTAL 5 5 100%
+TOTAL 4 4 100%

-^{% = (}Number forest operations that meet the landscape level strategy / number of forest operations that impact these trails) X 100
+% = (Number forest operations that meet the landscape level strategy / number of forest operations that impact these trails) X 100